-There would be no significant difference between the Pretest mean scores of Boys and Girls of Experimental group students in Biology.
+There would be no significant difference between the Posttest mean scores of Control group and Experimental group students in Biology.

-These hypotheses were tested by analyzing the Pretest mean scores of Control group and Experimental Group students.
-The effects were tested by finding Mean, S.D and Critical Ratio values of the scores of Conventional teaching and Interactive Whiteboard teaching and the results were tabulated in table-1.
+These hypotheses were tested by comparing the Posttest mean scores of Control group and Experimental group students.
+The effects were tested by finding Mean, S.D and Critical Ratio value of the scores of Conventional teaching and Interactive Whiteboard teaching and the results were tabulated in table-1